freddybihozagara/interactivemapgame/README.md

 Note that you will need to use one of these frameworks processing.js, paper.js or raphael.js for your program to work.

-The processing.js API and reference material can be found at this location http://processingjs.org/reference/
+The processing.js library and reference material can be found at this location http://processingjs.org/reference/

-The raphael.js API and reference material can be found here http://raphaeljs.com/reference.html and
+The raphael.js library and reference material can be found here http://raphaeljs.com/reference.html and

-The paper.js API and reference material can be found here http://paperjs.org/reference/global/
+The paper.js library and reference material can be found here http://paperjs.org/reference/global/

 Open index file with your web browser (chrome, firefox, IE) to view your work!